 Empathy is essential in interpersonal relations, has been linked to moral behaviour and in general, humans are kinder when they can understand one another’s perspectives and emotions.
 Positive strengths in this skill have also been linked to emotional intelligence – and if you have ever stumbled across my website you will know that I am a big believer in nurturing emotional intelligence in children.

 In a child, the skill of empathy advances as their cognitive structures develop.
 Between the ages of two and four years children start to become aware of their own emotions and feelings.
 Between five and seven years children start developing compassion and reading emotional cues from others.
 These stages of development are the foundations that help develop empathy in children.
 For some, the ability to feel empathy comes naturally.
 Interestingly, it is not an innate deposition that unfolds equally in all children.

-Fortunately, parents can have a considerable influence to help develop empathy in children.
+Fortunately, parents and teachers can have a considerable influence to help develop empathy in children.
 If you encourage empathy, children can become more empathic to others.
 This is particularly important for children on the spectrum, children who lack ‘theory of the mind’ and for children who just naturally have a lower empathetic capacity than others.

 What does empathy look like?

 Decety and Cowell (2014) believe the word empathy has become a broad term for three distinct processes;

 - Emotional sharing: which occurs when people experience unpleasant feelings because they saw or heard distress in another person.

 - Empathic concern: which is a person’s motive or desire to care for others who are vulnerable or experiencing distress.

 - Perspective-taking: which is the ability to consciously put yourself in another person’s situation and imagine what they could be thinking or feeling.
 All of which can be explored and encouraged through a child’s early years.